Community Safety and Well-being Plan

 Strategy Spotlight: Mental Health and Problematic Substance Use Action Team Emerging Priority: Reduce Impaired Driving in Prince Edward County.

-Youth Resource Fair (Planned for Fall 2025)
+Youth Resource Fair (November 2025)

 Strategy Spotlight: Mental Health and Problematic Substance Use Action Team Strategy 4: Support a community initiative to prevent problematic substance use and related risky behaviour by youth.